Neural Architecture Search: Two Constant Shared Weights Initialisations: Ablation studies

 \subsection{Weights}

-To compute the \texttt{epsilon} metric, we initialise the networks with two distinct constant shared weights.
-The question is: how to fix their values, and how does this choice affect the whole method?
+To compute the \texttt{epsinas} metric, we initialise the networks with two distinct constant shared weights.
+The question is: how do we fix their values, and how does this choice affect the whole method?

 To answer this question, we ran a series of tests with multiple pairs of weights.
-In pairs, it makes sense to set the first weight always greater than the second one.
-This consideration stems from the fact that epsilon is based on the mean absolute difference between two initialisations.
+It makes sense to set the first weight always greater than the second one in pairs.
+This consideration stems from the fact that \texttt{epsinas} is based on the mean absolute difference between two initialisations.
 Therefore, it will output the same score for [$w_{1}$, $w_{2}$] and [$w_{2}$, $w_{1}$] combinations and will be exactly zero in the case where the two weights are equal.
-Tables \ref{tab:weights_101}, \ref{tab:weights_201}, \ref{tab:weights_nlp} summarises the results of our tests.
+Tables \ref{tab:weights_101}, \ref{tab:weights_201}, \ref{tab:weights_nlp} summarise the results of our tests.
 For the NAS-Bench-201 search space, the outcomes are very similar between the datasets, and the minor differences do not affect the conclusions drawn from this data.

-The results show that there is indeed some variation between different initialisations.
-Two effects impact performance.
-Firstly, the more significant the difference between the two weights, the higher the correlation between \texttt{epsilon} and trained performance.
-It makes sense since if the weights are too close to each other, the difference between the outputs becomes minimal, and the distinction between architectures in terms of \texttt{epsilon} is no longer possible.
+The results indicate that variations in initialisation do affect performance.
+Two key factors influence this impact.
+First, a more significant difference between the two weights leads to a higher correlation between \texttt{epsinas} and trained performance.
+It is intuitive -- when the weights are too similar, the output difference becomes minimal, making it difficult to distinguish between architectures based on \texttt{epsinas}.

 Secondly, we can see that too low and too high weights result in fewer architectures with non-\texttt{NaN} scores.
-Extreme weights result in all zeros or infinite output values and, consequently, in \texttt{NaN} value of the epsilon metric.
+Extreme weights result in all zeros or infinite output values and, consequently, in \texttt{NaN} value of the \texttt{epsinas} metric.
 Naturally, the deeper the network is, the more signal attenuation is, and the higher the probability of \texttt{NaN} score.
-We remind that prior to \texttt{epsilon} computation, the outputs are normalised to the same range $[0, 1]$, which means the value of the metric per se does not become smaller for deeper networks.
+We remember that before \texttt{epsinas} computation, the outputs are normalised to the same range $[0, 1]$, which means the metric value per se does not become smaller for deeper networks.
 This extinction effect is due to the limited sensitivity of \texttt{float} type.
 Theoretically, with infinite float sensitivity, there would be no extinction and hence no effects on the choice of the weights.